Building a High End Listening Room 4: Fine-tuning the Acoustics

 Covering a part of the right wall with fabric has removed unwanted reflections from said wall on higher frequencies, but something else is also needed.
 We agree that a slight diffusivity on the side walls would definitely benefit this listening space.
-The acoustic lens has been created as a missing piece in the puzzle.
-Light, easy to hang on a wall accessories, which creates diffusivity in a wide frequency spectrum.
+An acoustic lens has been created as a missing piece in the puzzle.
+A light accessories, easy to hang on a wall, which creates diffusivity in a wide frequency spectrum.

 Acoustic Character of the Listening Space